GoodOldTos/aranym/README.md

 # A Docker image for Aranym to run Atari machines on a Docker host
-Customized EasyAraMint package (highly recommended package to download for quick start setup!) and more (including Dockerfile) available at: [Docker aranym on GitHub](https://github.com/GoodOldTos/aranym)
+Customized EasyAraMint package (highly recommended package to download for quick start setup!) and more (including Dockerfile) available at: [Docker aranym on GitHub](https://github.com/GoodOldTos/aranym).

+A demonstration video is available on [You Tube](https://www.youtube.com/watch?v=9cT6eDag4eM) for a Quick Start.

 ## What is it?
 It's a Docker container running [Aranym](https://aranym.github.io/).
 You connect to Aranym via a X11 VNC client such as [TightVNC Viewer](https://www.tightvnc.com/download.php).